ravshantech/odin-recipes/README.md

 # odin-recipes
-In this project, I will be building a basic recipe website using basic HTML.
+In this project, I will be building a basic recipe using basic HTML.